The Huntington Botanical Gardens, Library and Art Collections in San Marino, California, make for a perfect day trip from Los Angeles.

 When you visit the European art collection, I recommend you use the audio guide available at the entrance.

-The audio guides is informative, interesting and the knowledge is presented in conversational language that makes the art very accessible.
+The audio guide is informative, interesting and the knowledge is presented in conversational language that makes the art very accessible.

 The Huntington also has a gallery of American Art, but we didn’t get a chance to visit it.
 Find out more about it here.